onionpancakes/veil/README.md

 ### Use camelCase for prop keys

-Veil doesn't not convert kabob-case to camelCase.
+Veil does not convert prop keys from kabob-case to camelCase.
 Use camelCase like normal React.

 ```clojure
 (v/compile [:div {:class-name "foo bar"}]) ; No